stablekernel/aqueduct/source/docs/db/db_tools.md

 The `aqueduct db` command line tool creates and executes *migration files*.
 A migration file contains SQL commands that create and modify database tables to match your application's data model.

+!!! warning "PostgreSQL 9.6 and Greater"
+    The minimum version of PostgreSQL needed to work with Aqueduct is 9.6.

 Migration Files
 ---